-The City will allocate Operating Assistance Grants on annually.
-Operating Assistance Grants will be provided on a fiscal year basis (October 1 - September 30) provided funds are available and the CHDO has demonstrated acceptable performance.
+The City will allocate Operating Assistance Grants on annually Operating Assistance Grants will be provided on a fiscal year basis (October 1 - September 20) povided unds are available and the CHDO has demonstrated acceptable performance.

-Although the disbursement of CHDO operating funds is not tied directly to the drawdown of the CHDO project funds, the City reserves the right to delay disbursement of operating funds if it is evident that the CHDO project is experiencing excessive delays.
+Although the disbursement of CHDO operating finds and fed directly to the drawdown of the CHDO project funds, the City reserves the right to the disbursement of operating funds if it is evident that the CHDO project is experiencing excessive delays.

-City reserves the right to reduce the amount of, or not award, operating funds based upon its evaluation of the CHDO's production and overall performance.
+City reserves the right to reduce the amount of or not award, operating funds based upon its evaluation of the CHDO's production and overall performance.

-Eligible operating expenses for which CHDOs may use operating funds include:
+Eligible operating expenses for which SHDOs may use operating funds include:

-- Salaries, wages, benefits, and other employee compensation
+- Salaries, wages, ben fits and other employee compensation

-- Employee education, training and travel
+- Employee education, the ning and travel

 - Rent and utilities

 - Communication costs

-- Taxes and insurance
+- Taxes and insura con

 - Equipment, materials and supplies